pguyot/Einstein/Drivers/README.md

 This directory contains the ROM extension (REx) for Einstein, which implements the protocols to interface with the host OS.
 The REx is by default part of the Einstein application.
-The extension contains native parts which implement NewtonOS protocols, as well as mixed NewtonScript/native extenions in the form of NewtonOS autoparts.
+The extension contains native parts which implement NewtonOS protocols, as well as mixed NewtonScript/native extensions in the form of NewtonOS autoparts.

 ## Prerequisites